vrcAlbert/documentation-api/source/javascript/$/nosAction.rst

 .. js:attribute:: nosAction.documentLocation

-	Redirect browser window to a ew URL.
+	Redirect browser window to a new URL.

 	:action: ``document.location``
 	:url: New URL of the window.